raj-saxena/My-Technical-Learnings/React-JS/Udemy-react-redux/README.md

 	- `Actions` describe the intent/action of the user.
 	- `ActionCreators` create 'actions' that are dispatched and handled by reducers to alter state.

+* `Middleware`
+	- Take 'actions' as input and can optionally manipulate, log, stop it.
+	- `redux-promise` is a npm package for Ajax middleware.

 ### Steps to create React-Redux app
 * Create component.
 * Create `reducer` for the component.
+Reducer takes 'state' and 'action' as arguments.
 * Combine the above reducer along with others to the global application state with some key for each.
+Usually done in `reducers/index.js`
 	Eg: if 'books' is key, data can be accessed as `state.books`.
 * Connecting React and Redux.
 Inside the component
 	- `import { connect } from 'react-redux'`